Hepatitis B Screening

 People with hepatitis B who are co-infected with hepatitis D may develop a more severe form of acute infection than those who have only hepatitis B. Co-infection with hepatitis B and D increases the risk of developing acute liver failure.
 People with chronic hepatitis B who develop chronic hepatitis D also face high risk for cirrhosis.
 Hepatitis D occurs only in people who are already infected with hepatitis B.

-Hepatitis C has an acute and chronic form but most people (75 to 85%) who are infected with the virus develop chronic hepatitis C. Chronic hepatitis C poses a risk for cirrhosis, liver cancer, or both.
+Hepatitis C has an acute and chronic form but the acute form is generally very mild and most people (75% to 85%) who are infected with the virus develop chronic hepatitis C. Chronic hepatitis C poses a risk for cirrhosis, liver cancer, or both although most patients develop neither.

 People with chronic hepatitis C are considered cured if they have an undetectable amount of virus in their blood 6 months after completing drug treatment.
-Successful treatment for hepatitis C can help reduce the risk for cirrhosis and liver cancer.
+Successful treatment for hepatitis C can help reduce (but not eliminate) the risk for cirrhosis and liver cancer.

 Symptoms of Hepatitis A